- 27 Nov 20: Greece offers expats a fifty percent tax break to live in Europe

 Considered by many to be the birthplace of Western civilization, Greece is surrounded by Italy and the Ionian Sea to the west, and Turkey and the Aegean Sea to the east.
-It has long been an attractive destination for its relaxed lifestyle, sunshine and natural beauty.
+It has long been an attractive destination for its relaxed lifestyle and natural beauty.

 Traditionally, employment in Greece has been provided mainly by the service industry, construction, telecommunications, agriculture and shipping.
 The collapse of Greece's economy left many of these industries reeling and most have yet to recover fully.
 However, perhaps as a result of low prices, tourism is the exception to the rule and continues to provide employment opportunities for foreigners in Greece.

 Greece's social and economic problems can't be denied.
 It is notorious for high levels of corruption in politics and business, as well as complicated government bureaucracy.
 However, Greece is a place of truly majestic beauty.
 Its people are warm and friendly, they value relationships, love food and are proud of their culture and traditions.
-For expats who can afford it, or who are adventurous enough to take the plunge, Greece remains a popular destination for its high-quality lifestyle, ancient villages and the olive groves which dot the landscape.
+For expats who can afford it, or who are adventurous enough to take the plunge, Greece remains a popular destination for its high-quality lifestyle, ancient villages and hundreds of glittering islands waiting to be explored.

 Official name: The Hellenic Republic